confident-ai/deepeval/README.md

 DeepEval offers a Python-friendly approach to conduct offline evaluations, ensuring your pipelines are ready for production.
 It's like having a "Pytest for your pipelines", making the process of productionizing and evaluating your pipelines as straightforward as passing all tests.

-## 🤝 Connect with us

-For onboarding, demos, or inquiries about our roadmap, please schedule a session with us: https://calendly.com/d/z7h-75h-6dz/confident-ai-demo

-We recommend starting with our documentation: https://docs.confident-ai.com/docs/

-Join our community on Discord: https://discord.gg/a3K9c8GRGt

 # Features

 - Tests for answer relevancy, factual consistency, toxicness, bias